 This document informs the tenant that the relocation period will not exceed twelve (12) months.
-In addition, it notifies eligible households of their entitlements for relocation advisory services, moving costs and rental assistance.
+In addition, it notifies eligible households of their entitlements for relocation advisory services, moving costs, and rental assistance.

-PRDOH will also provide the household with a Comparable Dwelling Listing form, which provides information on at least one (1) comparable replacement dwelling available to them.
+The household must also be provided with a Comparable Dwelling Listing form, which provides information on at least one (1) comparable replacement dwelling available to them.
 This comparable will determine the maximum rental assistance for the household.
 Also, the displaced person(s) will be informed that he/she/they will receive a notice indicating, at least thirty (30) days in advance, the specific date by which they must move.